Corporate Governance

 The Company has engaged Deloitte Touche Tohmatsu LLC as its independent auditors.
 The Company strives to ensure an environment that facilitates the accurate disclosure of information and fair auditing.
 The Audit & Supervisory Board members, accounting auditors and internal auditing department conduct audits from their respective independent positions, but also liaise periodically to facilitate close cooperation, thereby ensuring the effectiveness of audits.

-The Company has instituted an executive officer system, a move aimed at separating decision making and implementation and thereby accelerating business execution and clarifying responsibilities.
-The Company has appointed three highly independent outside individuals to its Board of Directors to reinforce its monitoring of business execution.
-The Company also has a Nomination Committee and a Remuneration Committee, which include three outside directors, to ensure objectivity in the nomination of, and in determining remuneration for, directors and executive officers.
-Four Audit & Supervisory Board members, which include one attorney and one certified public accountant as outside members, conduct audits in liaison with the accounting auditors and the internal auditing department.
+DIC has instituted an executive officer system, a move aimed at separating decision making and implementation and thereby accelerating business execution and clarifying responsibilities.
+The Company has appointed four highly independent outside individuals to its Board of Directors to reinforce its monitoring of business execution.
+The Company also has the Nomination Committee, Remuneration Committee and Corporate Value Improvement Committee, which include four independent outside directors, to ensure objectivity in the nomination of, and in determining remuneration for, directors and executive officers, as well as in measures to bolster corporate value.
+Four Audit & Supervisory Board members, which include one attorney and one certified public accountant as outside members, conduct audits in liaison with the accounting auditor and the internal auditing department.
 This structure ensures the effective functioning of the Company’s corporate governance system.

 System of Internal Controls